Lombs/lombs.github.io/_posts/2020-09-02-wec-integration-splunk.md

 # Goal

 We want to achieve the followings extractions / configs for all WinEventLogs coming from the WEC:
-- Store/Remember the WEC host name in a field called host_uf (at index-time)
+- Store/Remember the WEC host name in a field called host_wec (at index-time)
 - Replace host field with value from field ComputerName / Computer (at index-time)
 - Store/Remember the original channel name in a field called original_channel (at index-time)
 - Make it work for sourcetype WinEventLog as well as XmlWinEventLog
-- Extract a new field called bcd_domain from host field by cutting of the trailing domain name (at search-time)
+- Extract a new field called ad_domain from host field by cutting of the trailing domain name (at search-time)
 - Get this additional extractions only for Events from WEC and cause interference with WinEventLogs coming in directly from UFs

 # Universal Forwarder Configuration (WEC)